Director James Haddrell on the writers inspired by their own children...

 In 1929, A. A. Milne wrote the stage play Toad Of Toad Hall, based on part of The Wind In The Willows, and Milne is another example of a writer inspired to write by his own son – Christopher Robin Milne.
 Like Grahame, Milne was already a published author but his most famous books are clearly the two about Christopher Robin and Winnie The Pooh.

 It should have come as no surprise then, during my research about The Jungle Book ahead of this summer’s stage production at Greenwich Theatre, to discover that Rudyard Kipling wrote the collection of stories about ‘man-cub’ Mowgli’s adventures in the Indian jungle for his young daughter.
 In 2010 a first edition of the book was found by librarians at the National Trust's Wimpole Hall in Cambridgeshire, containing a handwritten note by Kipling - “This book belongs to Josephine Kipling for whom it was written by her father, May 1894”.

 Our production of The Jungle Book will honour what so many of these writers have tried to do with their stories – to help children learn about the world, and to entertain at the same time.
 Adopted by the wolf pack, taught by Baloo and Bagheera, courted by the monkeys and pursued by Shere Khan, Mowgli’s adventures are all about finding your place in the world.
 With percussion, puppetry, a lush jungle setting and an astonishing cast of actors, I hope that in some small way, audiences for the show at Greenwich will share the sense of wonder that Kipling’s youngest daughter Josephine must have felt when her father told her the stories himself.

-The Jungle Book plays at Stantonbury Theatre from 28 August-1 September.
-Book tickets here.
+The Jungle Book played at Stantonbury Theatre from 28 August-1 September.